Eschatologue/CM_wiki/docs/class/druid/star.md

 ### Level 6: Cosmic Omen

 You learn to use your star map to divine the will of the cosmos.
-Whenever you finish a Long Rest, you can consult your Star Map for omens.
+Whenever you finish a **:rest-long: Long Rest**, you can consult your Star Map for omens.
 When you do so, roll a die.
 Until you finish your next Long Rest, you gain access to a special Reaction based on whether you rolled an even or an odd number on the die:

 ***Weal (even).*** Whenever a creature you can see within 30 feet of you is about to make a D20 Test, you can take a **:rsc-r: Reaction**{ .rsc } to roll 1d6 and add the number rolled to the total.

 ***Woe (odd).*** Whenever a creature you can see within 30 feet of you is about to make a D20 Test, you can take a **:rsc-r: Reaction**{ .rsc } to roll 1d6 and subtract the number rolled from the total.

-You can use use this **:rsc-r: Reaction**{ .rsc } a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Long Rest.
+You can use use this **:rsc-r: Reaction**{ .rsc } a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 10: Twinkling Constellations